How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 Tech Floor (Launch Conditions)

 Response time.
 For Instagram and WhatsApp, the expectation is under two minutes.
 A customer who messages at 10pm and receives a reply at 9am has already booked elsewhere.
-Response time here is not a quality metric.
-It is a binary viability condition.
+Treat response time as a binary viability condition, not as a quality dial.

 Graceful fallback rate.
 This is the metric teams most often skip.
 When a customer asks something outside the system's scope, what happens?
-A system that invents an answer is worse than no system — it delivers wrong information with apparent confidence.
-The tech floor: 100% of out-of-scope questions must be acknowledged and escalated, not guessed at.
+A system that invents an answer is worse than no system, because it delivers wrong information with apparent confidence.
+The tech floor: 100% of out-of-scope questions must be acknowledged and escalated; guessing is not an acceptable fallback.

 Off-hours uptime.
 If the system goes dark at 11pm on Saturday, you have not solved the problem.